Norgeston is an oral contraceptive pill also known as the ‘Mini Pill” used by women to stop pregnancy

 preventing the womb lining thickening enough for an egg to grow in it

-in some women it also stops the ovary releasing an egg each month
+In some women, it also stops the ovary from releasing an egg each month

 Norgeston is taken every day without a break for 35 days.

 The benefits of taking Norgeston include: